 To get the conversation going, you might start an investing book club or money circle discussion group.
 A money circle group gives you and your friends the opportunity to share financial goals and ideas, ask questions and learn from one another.

 You can also try creating a stock watch list online.
 Check the performance of the stocks you’ve selected on a weekly basis.
 It costs you nothing to do that—and it’s a great way to begin to get a sense of how the stock market works.

 My employer offers a 401(k) plan—how much of my salary do I need to put away for my future?

 Ideally, you should try to save at least 15% of your salary every year.
 This is particularly sound advice for women, who live longer than men and can be at risk of outliving their assets.
 But the wage gap can make saving difficult.
-Last year women earned 82% of what men earned, according to a Pew Research Center analysis.1 “That puts women at a retirement savings disadvantage,” says Lorna Sabbia, head of Retirement & Personal Wealth Solutions, Bank of America Merrill Lynch.
-If you’re earning less, you’re likely to save less as a result.
+In 2018, women earned 85% of what men earned, according to a Pew Research Center analysis.1 If you’re earning less, you’re likely to save less as a result.

 Sabbia recommends sharpening your negotiating skills.
 “Then ask for a raise, if you think you deserve one.
 Try to put as much away as you can toward your retirement—you’ll be glad to have the financial resources you need when you reach retirement.”

 If 15% isn’t possible, at least see if you can contribute enough to qualify for the full match, if your employer offers one.
 Many employers require you to put in between 4% and 6% of your pay to get the maximum match.
 “It’s like free money,” notes Sabbia, “so do your best to capture it.”
 And then try to increase your savings a little every year—when you get a raise, increase the amount you put away for your future.

 If I marry, should I keep my finances separate from my spouse’s?